 - Try to further clarify the student’s needs and expectations to assess appropriateness of the initial referral and refer again.

 - If it seems the referral source didn't fully understand the student's concerns, you may contact the referral source directly, with the student's permission, to offer information.

 - If incompatibility seems to be a problem, encourage the student to try another counselor or service.
 If you feel comfortable, provide the name of a specific individual for referral.

 - If lack of readiness appears to be a problem, accept the student’s feelings.
 Communicate limitations and encourage consideration of other options (under different circumstances, the student might be more receptive).

 More about Student Counseling Center Services

-The SCC offers a free Walk-in Clinic (no appointment needed) Monday through Friday, 10 a.m. - 3 p.m., where students can meet with a counselor for a brief consultation session.
-The walk-in counselor will make treatment recommendations including referral to campus resources or counseling services.
+The Student Counseling Center offers a free Walk-in Clinic where students can meet with a counselor for a brief consultation session without an appointment.
+The counselor will make treatment recommendations including referral to campus resources or counseling services.

-An on-call counselor is available during regular business hours, Monday through Friday, 8 a.m. to 5 p.m.
+An on-call counselor is available during regular business hours.
 Examples of urgent needs include thoughts of harming yourself or others, sexual assault or other traumatic experience.

 Academic & Administrative